aws-samples/aws-modernization-with-snyk-container-security/content/40_Secure_Application/41_integrate_github.md

 ## Review the list of Vulnerabilities

 When the import completes, Snyk displays the issue counts next to the files that introduced the issues.
-Issues in the Open Source components in our Goof app are displayed, the one we will be looking at are in the Maven `todolist/todolist-web-struts/pom.xml` file.
+Issues in the open source components in our Goof application are displayed, the ones we want to look at are in the Maven `todolist/todolist-web-struts/pom.xml` file.

 ![snyk-project-list](/images/snyk-project-list.png)

-Before investigating the issues, let's explore an example of the invisible risks Open Source components can bundle into our application.
+Before investigating the issues, let's explore an example of the invisible risks that open source components can bundle into our application.